The conic geometry of rectangles inscribed in lines: Rectangle loci as cone intersections

 (3) If both pairs consist of orthogonal lines, then Theorem~\ref{pos def}(2) and Lemma~\ref{bridge} imply that we can assume one pair is a translation of the other.
 Thus we need only prove (3) in the case in which one pair is a translation of the other.
 By Theorem~\ref{pos def}(1), the cone matrices $A$ and $B$ for the two pairs are the same.
 Let ${\bf a}$ be the point where the lines in the first pair meet and ${\bf b}$ the point where the lines in the other pair meet.
 By Lemma~\ref{bridge}, the rectangle locus is the set of points ${\bf x}=(x,y)$ such that $({\bf x}-{\bf a})^TA({\bf x}-{\bf a})-({\bf x}-{\bf b})^TA({\bf x}-{\bf b})=0.$ The coefficients for the monomials in $x,y$ of degree $2$ are $0$, so the rectangle locus is a line. \end{proof}

 The converse of Proposition~\ref{cases}(3) is proved in Corollary~\ref{line cor}.
 The rectangle loci in the proposition occur in rather special circumstances.
-It remains to describe the rectangle loci for two more generically chosen pairs of lines such that neither pair consists of parallel lines, at most pair is orthogonal, and the pairs are not translations of each other.
+It remains to describe the rectangle loci for two generically chosen pairs of lines, where neither pair consists of parallel lines, at most one pair is orthogonal, and the pairs are not translations of each other.
 We show in Theorem~\ref{indiff} that these are precisely the sets of pairs whose rectangle locus is a hyperbola.